afombravo/2FAST2Q/README.md

 Double click the program icon.

 # 4.
-The program will initialize as ask, in turn, for directories and file paths.
+The program will initialize and ask, in turn, for directories and file paths.
 See the "inputs" section below for an explanation of these inputs.